blue-luke/ckad-exercises/b.multi_container_pods.md

 </details>

 ### Create a pod with an nginx container exposed on port 80.
 Add a busybox init container which downloads a page using "wget -O /work-dir/index.html http://neverssl.com/online".
 Make a volume of type emptyDir and mount it in both containers.
 For the nginx container, mount it on "/usr/share/nginx/html" and for the initcontainer, mount it on "/work-dir".
 When done, get the IP of the created pod and create a busybox pod and run "wget -O- IP"

+Created single yaml, edited to add another container and command

+restartPlicy changed to Never, for the pod so it applies to containers.
+Added in emptyDir and volumeMount

+Pingpod wasn't temporary,

 <details><summary>show</summary>
 <p>